a2stuff/a2d/MGTK.md

 ```

 #### SetColorMasks ($09)
-Set the current color masks
+Set the color masks of the current grafport.

 Parameters:
 ```